gnolang/gno/misc/stdlib_diff/README.md

-# Stdlibs_diff
+# stdlibs_diff

-Stdlibs_diff is a tool that generates an html report indicating differences between gno standard libraries and go standrad libraries
+stdlibs_diff is a tool that generates an html report indicating differences between gno standard libraries and go standrad libraries

 ## Usage